mui/toolpad/docs/data/toolpad/getting-started/quickstart.md

    ![Toolpad overview](/static/toolpad/step-1.png)

-1. Hover over `Component's library` and drag `DataGrid` and `Image` components into `Application editor`
+1. Hover over `Component library` and drag `DataGrid` and `Image` components into `Canvas`

    ![Drag components](/static/toolpad/step-2.png)

    Congratulations, we are done building the UI!
 Now all we need to do is connect it with a data source.

-1. Click anywhere inside `Application editor` (except on the components that you just added) to deselect added components
+1. Click anywhere inside `Canvas` (except on the components that you just added) to deselect added components

-1. Locate `ADD QUERY` button inside `Properties editor` and press that to start configuring our data source
+1. Locate `ADD QUERY` button inside `Inspector` and press that to start configuring our data source

    ![Add query](/static/toolpad/step-3.png)